BetonQuest/DiscordBot/README.md

   - which channels are affected
   - `/solve` command
     - a message as an embed, when a post is marked as solved
+  - The Timeout after which a post is automatically closed
+  - The Interval the bot checks for posts to be closed
   - Tags
     - a tag to mark solved posts
     - a tag to mark unsolved posts